Understanding Multivariate Regression in Machine Learning: Techniques and Implementation

 Here’s when you can use multivariate linear regression in machine learning.

-• Continuous Dependent Variable: The dependent variable (target) must be continuous, meaning it can take on any value within a range.
+The target variable should be continuous, meaning it can take any value within a range.

-Example: When predicting sales revenue based on various product features, the sales of each product should be independent of others to avoid biased results.
+Example: When predicting sales revenue based on product features, the sales data for each product should not influence others.

-• Linear Relationship Between Predictors and Dependent Variable: There should be a linear relationship between the independent variables and the dependent variable.
-You can represent the dependent variable as a weighted sum of the independent variables plus a constant (intercept).
+There should be a linear relationship between the independent variables and the target variable.
+The model assumes the dependent variable can be expressed as a weighted sum of the predictors plus a constant.

 Also Read: Linear Regression Model: What is & How it Works?